dilayercelik/dilayercelik/README.md

 📚 I'm currently exploring these fields, both in class and on my own: ultimately, I aspire to legitimately combine my interests in ML and neuroscience in a postgraduate programme in the future (Master's): I'm particularly interested in computational/cognitive neuroscience.

-🖥 I'm open to all opportunities, and always am interested in discussing topics I'm curious about with others!
+🖥 I'm open to all opportunities, and always interested in discussing topics I'm curious about with others!

 # 🌱 My Stats